-The school/setting will not give your child medicine unless you complete and sign this form, and
+The school/setting will not give your child medicine unless you complete and sign this form, and the school or setting has a policy that the staff can administer medicine.

 Date for review to be initiated by Name

 of school/setting

 Name of child Date of

 birth Group/class/form

 Medical condition or illness

 Medicine

 Name/type of medicine (as described on the container)

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

 Are there any side effects that the school/setting needs to know about?

 Self-administration - y/n Procedures to

 take in an emergency

-NB: Medicines must be in the original co Contact Details ntainer as dispensed by the pharmacy
+NB: Medicines must be in the original co Contact Details ontainer as dispensed by the pharmacy

 Name

 Daytime telephone no.

 Relationship to child Address

-I understand that I must deliver the medicine personally to
+I understand that I must deliver the

-(agreed member of staff)
+medicine personally to (agreed member of staff)

-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school/setting staff administering medicine in accordance with the school/setting policy.
-I will inform the school/setting immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.

 Signature(s) Date